Catenscia/MxOps/docs/source/user_documentation/values.md

 ### Account Address

 To reference the address of an account specified in the `accounts` field of a `Scene`, one must use the following syntax: `[account_name]`.

-## Next Step

-There is now only one last step for you to be able to execute your scenes!
-Heads up to the {doc}`execution` section!